rccyx/zshfuncs/README.md

 # zshfuncs

 I hate the mental drag of clicking through UIs, so I run almost everything from the terminal.
-This is a terminal-first productivity toolkit with over 200 commands covering system administration, cloud ops, dev workflows, and everyday automation that I use.
+This is a terminal toolkit with over 200 commands covering system administration, cloud ops, workflows, and everyday automations that I use and much more.

 ## Security & Authentication